|Formula 1 Racing||IndyCar||NASCAR|

-Urban Legends Reference Pages -- A virus warning window pops up on your computer: is it for real, or is it a hoax?
-This site can clarify the issue, along with thousands of other questionable stories that have circulated by word of mouth or by email over the years.
+Snopes.com: Urban Legends Reference Pages -- A virus warning window pops up on your computer: is it for real, or is it a hoax?
+This site can clarify the issue, along with thousands of other questionable stories that have circulated by word of mouth, by Facebook and Twitter, or by email for years.
 Is it true?
 Check here first!

 Cranky Critic --

 (the reviewer states how much they'd be willing to pay for a movie ticket: the

 higher the price, the better the movie), interviews, rumors, and more.

 Internet Movie Database -- information about movies currently in the theaters and at your local video store, as well as facts about the stars; even helps you find out what movies are playing where and at what times!

 Rotten Tomatoes -- movie reviews and previews (movies are rated by tomatoes: a red tomato means a movie is "fresh", a green splot means it's rotten); reviews are written by movie experts.